VeryAngryProgrammer/veryangryprogrammer.github.io/_posts/2017-09-23-1-conferences.md

 > "In your experience, which of these web servers would work better on my 8 Core Xeon dedicated server with 64GB of RAM?
 I host about 25 different micro-services and each of them get a few thousands hits every minute.
 I have turned off .htaccess file parsing and done quite a lot of performance configuration - will Apache still be significantly slower than NGINX?
 I have found before that better use of static content and application caching can have more of an impact on performance than migrating webserver technology.
 What do you think?"

 What do I think?
-I think that if God existed they would prove it by making your laptop battery explode right now.
+I think that if God exists they would prove it by making your laptop battery explode right now.

 ### Sally the Speaker